Cheeden/tp/docs/UserGuide.md

 Examples:

-* `addprogress 1 pr/2025-10-21|Introduced new algebra concepts`
+* `addprogress 1 pr/2025-10-15|Reviewed Chapter 5`
-Adds a progress entry on 21 Oct 2025 for the 1st student.
+Adds a progress entry on 15 Oct 2025 for the 1st student.

-* `addprogress 2 pr/2025-10-15|Reviewed essay structure and grammar`
+* `addprogress 2 pr/2025-10-22|Covered Chapter 6, Assignment 2 not completed`
-Adds a progress entry on 15 Oct 2025 for the 2nd student.
+Adds a progress entry on 22 Oct 2025 for the 2nd student.

+* `addprogress 3 pr/2025-10-29|Revision on Chapter 4, completed Dunman Secondary School 2023 Practice Paper`
+Adds a progress entry on 29 Oct 2025 for the 3rd student.

 Expected outcome:<br>